Home » Plastic Surgery Procedures » Breast Implant Removal

 Contact Us For a Consultation

-Will a Breast Lift or Mastopexy Improve my Appearance When my Breast Implants are Removed?
+Will a Breast Lift or Mastopexy Improve My Appearance When my Breast Implants are Removed?

 Many patients have adequate breast volume to have a normal appearance after implant removal.
 Some find that their breast volume has increased over time, particularly with weight changes, pregnancy, and menopause.
 A breast lift can help reshape and restore a more youthful breast look and can be associated with dramatic improvement in comfort.